 By maintaining this strict position I can tell you that this is a very aggressive hamstring stretch.
 The key to really forcing muscles into a full ROM is making sure the stretch is done so that the muscles are fully challenged in extending into the full ROM.

 Hip Stretch: The 4 Point Thigh/Hip Flexor

 The 4 Point Thigh/Hip Flexor stretch is great for opening up the anterior point of the hip.
 This is the portion that obviously gets tight from hours of sitting at a desk, at school, or from driving.
-Hours of sitting causes the thighs and hip flexors to tighten and the only way to combat this is to work on opposing the normal ROM with a full ROM drill like this one.
+Hours of sitting causes the thighs and hip flexors to tighten.
+The only way to combat this is to work on opposing the normal ROM with a full ROM drill.

-The tight hip flexor and thigh muscles can often cause low back and knee pain due to restriction in the muscle.
-This stretch is a great way for you to obtain more laxity in your thighs and get some necessary blood flow to the area as well if you happen to be recovering from a vicious leg day.
+Tight hip flexor and thigh muscles can often cause low back and knee pain.
+This is due to restriction in the muscle.
+This stretch is a great way for you to obtain more laxity in your thighs.
+It will help you to get some necessary blood flow to the area.
+This is especially good if you happen to be recovering from a vicious leg day.

 Are you currently experiencing stiffness and soreness on a frequent basis?

 Are you incorporating stretching into your strength and conditioning workouts on a regular basis?